BIO: TaShawn Thomas was born in Las Vegas, Nevada (USA) and attended Killeen High School (Killeen, Texas).

 “I value players who can pass the ball, because if we’re going to play a good style on offense, we need guys who can share, but also put the ball in the hole,” Rillie said.

-With six games remaining in the regular season Perth added Tai Webster to their roster after he was released from his team in Turkey, reuniting him with his brother Corey.
-Following the signing of Webster, Corey Shervill was released from the Wildcat’s 11-man roster.
+With six games remaining in the regular season, Perth added Tai Webster to their roster after his release from a Turkish club, reuniting him with his brother Corey.
+Following Webster’s arrival, Corey Shervill was released from the Wildcats’ 11-man roster.

 TaShawn Thomas played one season in the NBL.
 He averaged 13.1 points, 6 rebounds, and 3.1 assists in 28 NBL games.